WBCQ (SW)

 WBCQ is a shortwave radio station operating at Monticello, Maine, United States.
 The station is owned and operated by Allan Weiner, who also owns and operates WXME AM 780 kHz and WBCQ-FM 94.7 MHz at the shortwave site.
-WBCQ began operation on September 8, 1998, on 7.415 MHz.
 The station transmits talk shows and other programs produced by commercial networks as well as former pirate radio broadcasters, including Weiner himself.

+History

+WBCQ began operation on September 8, 1998, on 7,415 kHz.